antony-a1/ivory/doc/dates.md

 ##### `Ingestion Solution 2`
-  Perform individual ingestions for each timezone, using the "Local date / time" format, but specificy an overriding ingestion timezone for the whole dataset.
+  Perform individual ingestions for each timezone, using the "Local date / time" format, but specify an overriding ingestion timezone for the whole dataset.
 The ingestion will then translate each row into the repository timezone.